MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-assign-item-charges.md

 ---
 title: Assign Item Charges to Sales and Purchases (contains video)
-description: Assign item charges when you need inventory items to carry added costs, such as freight and physical handling that you incur when purchasing or selling items.
+description: 'Assign item charges when you need inventory items to carry added costs, such as freight and physical handling that you incur when purchasing or selling items.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: transportation, added cost, landed cost ms.search.form: 5709, 5800, 5805, 5814
+ms.search.keywords: 'transportation, added cost, landed cost' ms.search.form: '5709, 5800, 5805, 5814'
 ms.date: 06/22/2021
 ms.author: edupont
-ms.openlocfilehash: 626af5eb217548b3813a137c16b7a84c1e860da2
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9528751"
 ---
-# <a name="use-item-charges-to-account-for-additional-trade-costs"></a>Use Item Charges to Account for Additional Trade Costs
+# Use Item Charges to Account for Additional Trade Costs
 To ensure correct valuation, your inventory items must carry any added costs, such as freight, physical handling, insurance, and transportation that you incur when purchasing or selling the items.
 For purchases, the landed cost of a purchased item consists of the vendor's purchase price and all additional direct item charges that can be assigned to individual receipts or return shipments.
 For sales, knowing the cost of shipping sold items can be as vital to your company as knowing the landed cost of purchased items.

 In addition to recording the added cost in you inventory value, you can use the Item Charges feature for the following: